mattwojo/webvr/webvr-docs/essentials.md

 ms.author: leweaver
 ms.date: 08/01/2017
 ms.topic: article
-ms.prod: microsoft-edge
-ms.technology: webvr
+ms.prod: webvr
 keywords: WebVR essentials, Inclusive Features, Capability Detection, page load, plugging in HMD
 ---

 # WebVR functionality checklist
 This article outlines some good practices to ensure that your WebVR experiance works great across a range of browsers and hardware.
 It starts with a checklist that outlines some common traps, and how to avoid them.
 Later, we present some general good practices and sample code that will help, even if you are using a WebGL library (such as [BabylonJS](https://www.babylonjs.com/), [a-frame](https://aframe.io/), [React VR](https://facebook.github.io/react-vr/), [threejs](https://threejs.org/)) to create your experience.

 The following checklist is split into four categories.
 Meeting all points in this list will ensure you have a robust WebVR experience in Microsoft Edge and other browsers.
-The [Foundations](#foundations) and [Multi-GPU systems](#multi-gpu-systems) sections are essential for all WebVR content; [Mouse input](#mouse-input) and [Controller input](#controller-input) sections apply if your experience utilizes those input sources.
+The [Foundations](#foundations) and [Hybrid](#hybrid) sections are essential for all WebVR content; [Mouse input](#mouse-input) and [Controller input](#controller-input) sections apply if your experience utilizes those input sources.

 ## Foundations
 - Applications should gracefully handle a null value for VRDisplay.stageParameters (Microsoft Edge does not support stage parameters at this time.)